privacysandbox/protected-auction-services-docs/key_value_service_trust_model.md

 Ideally, the key/value service would never get access to any information that could be used to identify a specific client or user.
 However, in practice, request timestamps and other necessary metadata included in lookup requests make this idealized system impractical.

-The main threats that we’re concerned with are:
+The main threats that we're concerned with are:

 1. That the timestamp of the request could be used to correlate the lookup keys with the request of the top-level page and thus identify a user.
 This is mitigated by limiting the logs that are written.
 2. During the FLEDGE auction, a client asks a key/value service about an assortment of keys that were previously stored on the client — perhaps including keys that were stored in multiple different contexts.
 That set of keys, therefore, risks leaking some information about the client's activity.
 The privacy goal of key/value service design is to give the client confidence that the set of keys cannot be used for tracking or profiling purposes.
 This threat is mitigated by the TEE protections to allow only pre-approved code.
     1. _Note that the values being stored in the key/value service are loaded by adtechs and expected to be publicly visible to clients.
 These are therefore not confidential._
-3. The user’s IP address could be used for fingerprinting.
+3. The user's IP address could be used for fingerprinting.
 This is mitigated by the logging requirements and TEE protections to allow only pre-approved code.
-    2. We also have the option to route the traffic to these servers through [Gnatcatcher](https://github.com/bslassey/ip-blindness) to mask the user’s IP address.
+    2. We also have the option to route the traffic to these instances through [Gnatcatcher](https://github.com/bslassey/ip-blindness) to mask the user's IP address.

 ### Side effects

 There are a number of ways that visible side effects of request handling are possible in general with servers.
-Here’s how we plan to mitigate those effects:
+Here's how we plan to mitigate those effects:

 1. _Monitoring metrics_ - Only noised aggregate metrics will be available for monitoring and alerting.
 These will be aggregated to at least k size.
    1. For example, counting the approximate number of failed requests in the past n minutes is likely to be fine but doing so at millisecond granularity is not.
 2. _Logging_ - No event-level logs will be written.
    1. Event-level logging that normally happens from any shared libraries we might use will be disabled.
 3. _Outbound RPCs_ - These servers will make a small set of outbound RPCs that they initiate.
-   1. They’ll do so to each other for load balancing and sharding of data.
+   1. They'll do so to each other for load balancing and sharding of data.
 Requests will only be made to other key/value service that are part of this system and that have the same protections in place.
 Attestation checks will be chained together.
    1. There are no outbound RPCs to other systems.
 4. _Inbound RPC responses_ - As in the [API explainer](https://github.com/WICG/turtledove/blob/main/FLEDGE_Key_Value_Server_API.md), there are two sets of APIs.
    1. For the client device to read key/value data.
 The client will provide its own secure channel and user data is allowed to go back to the browser.
    2. For adtech server operators to mutate key/value data.
 These are private APIs that are only available to the server operator.
 The key/value service will acknowledge success or failure but not send other responses.

-### Trusted Execution Environment
+### Trusted execution environment

-A Trusted Execution Environment (TEE) is a combination of hardware and software mechanisms that allows for code to execute in isolation, not observable by any other process regardless of the credentials used.
+A trusted execution environment (TEE) is a combination of hardware and software mechanisms that allows for code to execute in isolation, not observable by any other process regardless of the credentials used.
 The code running in a TEE will be open sourced and audited to ensure proper operation.
 Only TEE instances running an approved version of the key/value service code will be able to decrypt lookup requests.

 The code running within a TEE performs the following tasks: